gus-campos/Survive-Between-Stars/README.md

 ### Installation

-Simply download the right zip file version, exctract and run the executable file.
+Simply download the right zip file version, extract, and run the executable file.

 ### Download